sailfish009/openstructure/modules/doc/intro-01.rst

 --------------------------------------------------------------------------------

 The code to load and save structures is not directly part of the mol module, but rather lives in a module dedicated to input and output of any kind of data: The
 :mod:`~ost.io` module.
-We will be using functions if this module to load structures.
+We will be using functions of this module to load structures.

 One of the most commonly used file formats for macromolecular structures are PDB